- AI Workshops for Companies

 Prioritize AI opportunities realistically

-Leaders identify which use cases are worth testing and which rules are needed before the first pilot.
+Leaders see which use cases are easy to learn from, where real value sits, and which rules are needed before a pilot.

 - Opportunity map for first AI-building pilots